 Research Ethics and Governance

-The module will provide you with an opportunity to consider the application of legal, regulatory and ethical requirements in health care research.
+The module will provide you with an opportunity to consider the application of legal, regulatory and ethical requirements in health and social care research.
 You will consider how such principles apply in your own area of practice.

 The module is suitable for professionals from a wide range of health and social care backgrounds, as well as students from other academic disciplines.
 Learning is online with flexible delivery around work and family commitments.